nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 3k1.
 EstateEase shows an error message regarding the entry of incorrect role. <br>
       Use case resumes from step 2.

-**Use case: UC03 - Add more homes to home-seller**
+**Use case: UC03 - Add more houses to home-seller**

 **MSS:**

-1. User chooses to add new home to home-seller.
+1. User chooses to add new house to home-seller.
-2. EstateEase requests for the details of the home.
+2. EstateEase requests for the details of the house.
 3. User enters requested details.
-4. EstateEase adds the new home and displays the newly added home of the home-seller. <br>
+4. EstateEase adds the new house and displays the newly added house of the home-seller. <br>
    Use case ends.

-**Precondition for Extension 3i:** EstateEase has received the details of the home from the user. <br>
+**Precondition for Extension 3i:** EstateEase has received the details of the house from the user. <br>
 **Trigger:** EstateEase validates the entered details and detects that the block number is missing when the housing type is HDB/Condo.

-**Precondition for Extension 3k and 3l:** EstateEase has received the details of the home from the user. <br>
+**Precondition for Extension 3k and 3l:** EstateEase has received the details of the house from the user. <br>
 **Trigger:** EstateEase validates the entered details and detects that the unit number is missing when the housing type is HDB/Condo.

 **Extensions**